• Skip to primary navigation

 So next time you’re at the store, be sure to toss a bag (or two) of the milk chocolate holiday m&ms into your cart so you can add these cookies to your Christmas recipes this year!
 And if you happen to drop a bag of holiday hugs and a bag of square or holiday shaped pretzels into your cart too, you can use up your holiday m&ms with our easy Christmas pretzel treats too!

-Why You’ll Love Our Christmas m&m Chocolate Chip Cookies
+Why You’ll Love Our m&m Christmas Cookies

 No chill time needed!
 These cookies are mixed, baked, and ready to eat in 30-minutes!
 So you don’t have to wait long for a fresh batch of these chocolate chip cookies with m&ms.